zjwegert/GridapTopOpt.jl/docs/src/getting-started.md

 ## Usage and tutorials
 In order to get familiar with the library we recommend following the numerical examples described in:

-> Zachary J. Wegert, Jordi M. Fuertes, Connor Mallon, Santiago Badia, and Vivien J. Challis (2024).
+> Zachary J. Wegert, Jordi Manyer, Connor Mallon, Santiago Badia, and Vivien J. Challis (2024).
 "LevelSetTopOpt.jl: A scalable computational toolbox for level set-based topology optimisation".
 In preparation.

 In addition, there are several driver scripts available in `/scripts/..`